pokowaka/atreus-firmware/README.md

 The [Atreus](https://atreus.technomancy.us) is a small mechanical column-staggered ergonomic keyboard, usually built from a kit.

+This repository contains firmware (called TMK) loaded into its controller to make the keyboard function.
+You can also use it to customize its layout or behavior.

 ## Layout

 Only a handful of punctuation marks (and no digits) are available